When you go on hiking or backpacking, you don’t want to get your knee joints and leg muscles hurt. Do you?

 What I like the most about Leki Micro Vario Ti COR-TEC is that I’ve never faced any jamming in its locking system, even in the coldest of weather.
 You can just push ‘lock’ button for quick, easy assembly and packing.

 However, it has a slight downside.
 It weighs 18.5 oz per pair, which is rather heavier than the pole we discussed just earlier.

 If you are a frequent hiker, then this pole is your lucky one.
 It can survive several overnight and day trips even in the toughest terrain and roughest weather conditions.
-From experience, I can say that it’s more durable than Black Diamond Distance Carbon Z.
+From experience, I can say that it’s more durable than Black Diamond Alpine Carbon Z.

 The carbide flex tips helps deflect up to 30 degrees, which decreases the risk of pole breakage if they get caught between rocks.

 Given all its features, the price is totally justifiable.
 Yet still it is cheaper than Leki Micro Vario Carbon.